hmaisonneuve6513/keycloak-spring-boot-starter-app/README.md

-# Keycloak Spring Boot Demo
+# Keycloak Spring Boot Starter Web Application

-Demo for Spring Boot and Keycloak SSO integration.
+Starter for Spring Boot and Keycloak SSO integration, with no other pupose than case studying.